 Typical Behavior in Children Vs. Childhood OCD

 Children are comforted by having established routines.
 These can be bedtime rituals (having a story read to them, sleeping with a special item, etc.), aligning stuffed animals on their bed before leaving the house in the morning for school, or eating only certain foods.
 These non-OCD rituals are typically outgrown around 8 years old.
-However, children with OCD will maintain these or create new rituals that become very rigid and rule-based.5
+However, children with OCD will maintain these rituals or create new ones that become very rigid and rule-based.8

 Signs of OCD in Teens & Young Adults

-Late onset, according to some researchers, is said to begin from the age of thirteen to twenty-three.6 Young adults are coming into their own.
-Issues around separation, identity, and sexuality are prominent themes.
+Late onset, according to some researchers, is said to begin from the age of thirteen to twenty-three.9 As young adults are coming into their own, issues around separation, identity, and sexuality are prominent themes.
 The stress of going to college, becoming independent and moving away from family, and other events that occur during late teens/early twenties can cause the first episode of those predisposed to OCD, due to the activation of the neurobiological system involved in OCD.

 Signs of OCD in teens may include: